 Cf. also, in S. Freud, "Instincts and their vicissitudes" [1915], SE, vol. XIV, the analysis of the pairs of opposites, sadism-masochism, voyeurism-exhibitionism.
-Beneath the active or passive form of the reflexive form (seeing oneself) which, according to Freud, would be primordial.
-No doubt this primordial degree is to be found when the subject no longer places [her]self in one of the different terms of the fantasy (34, note 64)
+Beneath the active or passive form of the phrase (seeing, being seen, for instance), we must assume a reflexive form (seeing oneself) which, according to Freud, would be primordial.
+No doubt this primordial degree is to be found when the subject no longer places [her]self in one of the different terms of the fantasy.
+(34, note 64)